slipperfish/HaloCEVR/README.md

 * Crosshair only lights up red when looking at an enemy, not when pointing a gun at one
 * On screen button prompts display keyboard bindings rather than VR bindings
 * If the game is installed in program files the mod config file (and log file) won't generate unless the game is run as administrator
+* Occasional stutters can cause motion smoothing to kick in, which is very jarring in vehicles

 ## Installation
 0. Install _Halo: Combat Evolved for PC_ using an original installation CD + product key